martinring/thesis/src/3-Self-Verification.md

 point out the level of abstraction in the corresponding part of the design process.

-From the model, we can synthesize an *implementation* of the system by generating a representation in a low-level hardware modelling language such as VHDL or Verilog, which is used to program an FPGA -- constituting the actual implementation.
+From the model, we can synthesise an *implementation* of the system by generating a representation in a low-level hardware modelling language such as VHDL or Verilog, which is used to program an FPGA -- constituting the actual implementation.
 Moreover, we want to *verify* that the generated